✓ Visited

 What makes it special

 Enshūya is a throwback izakaya riding the nostalgia of Yanagibashi and the old shitamachi.
 The draw here is hotaru ika—delicate, slightly sweet, and dressed simply as sashimi or fried tempura.
 The post notes both preparations let you taste the squid’s natural umami.
-The venue itself carries retro charm; the caption hints it’s approaching its 100th year, rooted in the Asakusa backstreets that inspired Ashita no Jō.
+The venue itself carries retro charm; approaching 100 years in business, rooted in the Asakusa backstreets that inspired Ashita no Jō.
 Firefly squid is seasonal and nutrient-dense, making it a locally-aware pick.
+Rated 4.2★ from 159 reviews on Google Maps.

 How to visit

 Walk from Minami-Senjū or Tawaramachi station into the Yanagibashi/Kiyokawa alleys.
-Open 6pm most days (closed Tues–Wed; Thurs–Sat until 11pm, Sun–Mon to midnight).
+Hours are Thu–Mon 6pm–midnight (food last order 11pm); closed Tue–Wed.
 Phone +81 3-3871-4355 to confirm seasonal specials and availability.
 Cash-friendly izakaya culture.

 FAQ